alfonsoer/thera/README.md

 ### 2. Train N classifiers using N-fold cross-validation or subsets.
 This involves splitting the dataset into N stratified folds to ensure that samples from the minority class are properly represented.
 ### 3. Each classifier is based on the same CNN architecture, trained on a different fold
 ### 4. Choose a very simple architecture that includes batch normalization and dropout layers to help reduce overfitting.
 The performance will be used as a baseline.
-### 5. For data augmentation, I included only slight random shifts and rotations (no more than 5 degrees), since the images consistently depict a portrait of the person.
+### 5. For data augmentation, I've included only slight random shifts and rotations (no more than 5 degrees), since the images consistently depict a portrait of the person.
 ### 6. Repeat the experiment using ResNet with pretrained weights on ImageNet and remove the last layer to adapt the output.
 The input should be also adapted to handle 64x64 images.
 ### 7. Choose the architechture that gives better results.
+### 8. Repeat the experiment adding a weighted random sampler, to also ensure that samples from the minority class are properly represented in each batch

 # Results
 ### Results with a simple architecture